 Do you know what a Gai Wan is?
 And do you know that a Gai Wan is more commonly used in China to brew tea than a teapot?
 This hands-on workshop is perfect for tea lovers who know their tea basics and who are looking to step up their game.
-We'll compare "Western" style tea brewing with the traditional Chinese method.
+We'll compare Western style tea brewing with the traditional Chinese method.
 By the time we are done with our workshop you'll know all about leaf to water ratio as well the technique of using a Gai Wan like a seasoned tea master!
 The subjects of easily making a perfect green tea, of using the appropriate utensils, of employing correct serving etiquette and of precisely controlling water temperature will all be discussed.

 About the Speaker

 Shunan Teng is an expert on traditional Chinese tea.
 Ms. Teng is also the owner of Tea Drunk.
-Tea Drunk is a teahouse located in the East Village of Manhattan that works to promote traditional Chinese teas and the Chinese tea culture.
+Tea Drunk is a teahouse located in the East Village of Manhattan that promotes traditional Chinese teas and the Chinese tea culture.
 Every tea on their menu is hand sourced directly from its true origin area in China, directly from the tea farmers.
 Tea Drunk also offers a series of tea classes as well as tea tastings and special events.
-Ms. Teng's ultimate goal also includes bridging the divide between Chinese and Western cultures, since consuming Chinese tea in the traditional Chinese way also provides insights into the deep and dynamic culture of China itself.
+Ms. Teng's ultimate goal also includes bridging the divide between Chinese and Western cultures, since consuming Chinese tea in the traditional Chinese way provides insights into the deep and dynamic culture of China itself.

 |Made By Hand: Shadow Puppet Making Workshop